akalmykov/wp-content-copy-protection/readme.txt

 == Thumbs Up ==

 Like our WP plugin?
-Don't forget to give us a rating.
+Don't forget to give us a rating here -> Feel like giving us more than a rating?
+Donations are super welcome!